xelax90/rcon-tool/README.md

   ```

 ## Configuration
+- All files with the `.php` extension in the `config` directory are used by this tool.
-- Copy the file `config/config.php.dist` to `config/config.php`
+- Copy the file `config/config.php.dist` to `config/config.php` for base configuration
-- Use the provided template to add your servers to the `rcon_servers` configuration entry
+- Use the provided configuraiton examples as base for the configuration
+- The following templates are provided:
+  - remote-server.php.dist
+    - Use this template to only run RCON Commands and scripts on remote servers
+  - ark-local-server.php.dist
+    - Use this template to run and manage local ark servers
+    - The example in this template shows a working cluster setup
+  - vrising-local-server.php.dist
+    - Use this template to run and manage local vrising server

 ## Usage
 - Run `php application.php` to get a list of available commands
-- You can pass the `SERVERNAME` from your configuration as argument to all server-specific commands to avoid being prompted for it.
-(Example: `php applicaiton.php rcon:vrising:list-players my-vrising-server`)
+- You can pass the server name from your configuration as argument to all server-specific commands to avoid being prompted for it.
+(Example: `php applicaiton.php rcon:ark:list-players island`)

 ## Local Server management
 - This tool provies a generator for scripts that help managing local game servers.
 - For generating the scripts run `php application.php rcon:generate-scripts <server>` where `<server>` is the SERVERNAME used in the configuration.
 - This will generate scripts in the `generated` directory.
-- Currently only VRising has generators.
-Ark generators are in development.

 ### V Rising
 #### Generating Scripts